EVOCATION-ITN/evocation-itn.github.io/_pages/esr/esr13.md

 title: "ESR01"
 permalink: /recruitment/esr13/
 ---
-## Foveated rendering for large-high-resolution displays
+## Perceptually accurate light-field display rendering

 ### Objectives

-In collaboration with UZH, the fellow will focus on developing adaptive acquisition and rendering methods for foveal Large High-Resolution Displays.
-Research questions will include new methods for dynamic camera and frustum selection, efficient data structures for foveal scene representations, and GPU-based RGB and RGB-D video stream processing.
+In collaboration with UNIRO, the fellow will go beyond the current state of applicability by way of the integration and distributed parallel implementation of industry standard scene-graph and real-time ray-tracing based rendering concepts, which were not originally designed for distributed concurrent rendering.
+Research questions will include how to improve throughput of such a system and how to apply, adapt and invent existing and novel rendering techniques for light field displays on GPU clusters.

 ### Expected Results

-Scientific publications, research reports, prototype implementation of a shared telepresence visualization space.
+Scientific publications, research reports, prototype implementation of an advanced light field rendering engine.

+### Specific Requirements

+The position requires prior knowledge in computer graphics.
+Hence, the background needs to be an M.Sc. in Computer Science or a closely related field.
+Skills in programming (C/C++ with MSVC and GCC toolsets, OpenGL or Direct3D, OpenCL or Cuda) are required.
+Proficiency with Linux operating systems and GPU clusters is an advantage.

 ### Host Institution

-Supervisor: Prof. Oliver Staadt\\
-University of Rostock, Chair in Visual Computing
+Supervisor: Attila Barsi, Lead Software Developer\\
+Tibor Balogh, CEO\\
+Holografika Ltd.\\
+Budapest, Hungary